argyle-engineering/merge-pull-request/README.md

 This Action merges pull requests and deletes the branch associated with the PR.

+# Checkout step ref
+For pull request events the reference [defaults to the merge branch ](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request).
+Setting the `ref` parameter to `${{ github.event.pull_request.head.ref }}` allows the action to run agains the head commit in the PR.

 # Environment Variables
 - `GITHUB_TOKEN` - _Required_ Allows the Action to authenticte with the GitHub API.
 - `GITHUB_HOST` - _Default: github.com_ Set it to `github.enterprise.com` to run on GHES